7 Tips for Removing Blackheads

-First off, the best way to remove blackheads is to see a dermatologist.
-Your dermatologist is equipped with tools that make extractions and blackhead removal possible in a sterile environment.
+The best way to remove blackheads is to see a dermatologist or licensed esthetician.
+They’re equipped with the tools that make extractions and blackhead-removal possible in a sterile environment.

 Use a Clay Mask

-Board-certified dermatologist, and Skincare.com consultant, Dr. Karen Sra recommends mechanical removals, like microdermabrasion, to remove blackheads.
-Microdermabrasion is a series of non-invasive treatments that exfoliate the skin for a softer, more even-looking complexion.
-Microdermabrasion can offer a slew of benefits, including the removal of built-up dead skin cells.
+Board-certified dermatologist Dr. Karen Sra recommends microdermabrasion to remove blackheads.
+Microdermabrasion is a series of non-invasive treatments that exfoliate the skin for a softer, more even and clear complexion.
+The treatment is not for everyone, so consult with your dermatologist to see if it’s right for you.

 Reach for Topical Retinoid Creams

 In addition to salicylic acid, retinol can be effective in preventing and treating blackheads because it boosts cell turnover and unclogs pores.
 If you’re new to the ingredient, look for a low-percentage option like the SkinCeuticals Retinol 0.3.

 Don’t Forget to Moisturize